dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Motivation is the art of getting people to do what you want them to do because they want to do it.
+  If someone is going down the wrong road, he doesn't need motivation to speed him up.
+What he needs is education to turn him around.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (974 days)